Jhajibhaskar/Face-recognition-Attendance-System/README.md

 ## Deployment on Streamlit
 To deploy the project on Streamlit:<br>
 ➢Run the provided Python script streamlit_app.py using: ``streamlit run streamlit_app.py``<br>
-➢Open the provided URL in your web browser to use the face recognition attendance system through the Streamlit interface.
+➢Open the provided URL in your web browser to use the face recognition attendance system through the Streamlit interface.<br>
 ➢The project is accessible through Streamlit Share, offering a web-based interface for face recognition and attendance at: https://jhajibhaskar2.streamlit.app